Seapoint Manor

 It was on 2 acres in 1880 but this had slipped to 1.5 Acres in 1919.
 In 1900 it was for sale and

-described as a 'Large Handsome house with 7 Bedrooms, a conservatory, greenhouse and gardeners
+described as a 'Large Handsome house with 7 bedrooms, a conservatory, greenhouse and gardeners

 which stretched from Blackrock House to The Point.
 It is thought that this is the site of the long

 demolished Newtown Castle and would have been Byrne territory from the late 17th century.
+In

 YEAR BUILT 1810

-VALUATION The valuation in 1878 was 76L
+VALUATION The valuation in 1878 was 76L and in the in the 1901 census it is noted as

-ARCHITECT
+ARCHITECT Unknown

 SOURCES Thom’s directories, contemporaneous newspapers, NAI Census & Wills